How I Replaced My Wife’s Day Job Income With This Blog

 - Optimize DB: Sometimes your database can get clogged up and may need a little optimizing.
 This plugin will do it for you.

 - WordPress.com Stats: WordPress’s built in stats engine.
+Pro users may want to consider the better Google Analytics.

 - WP Security Scan: This plugin will help you make sure your installation is secure.